Shattered Fortunes: Unveiling the 1987 Stock Market Crash

 The spectre of a “Black Monday” type event looms perennially over the markets, reminding us that unpredictability is the only certainty in finance.
 Relying solely on the anticipation of market crashes, akin to putting all your eggs in one basket, defies the foundational principles of diversified investment strategies.

 Historically, despite the occasional crashes, markets have predominantly exhibited bullish behaviour.
-Focusing on the growth potential is more pragmatic rather than fixating solely on the risks of downturns.
+Focusing on the growth potential is more pragmatic than fixating solely on the risks of downturns.
 However, prudence dictates that investors should avoid excessive risks and remain vigilant.

 A strategic approach involves buying amidst fear and pessimism—when the market’s blood runs cold—and selling during peaks of optimism and excitement.
 This contrarian strategy aligns with historical market sentiment patterns, often providing early signals for those attentive to the market’s mood.